AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 ## Events, Notifications, and Subscriptions

 NCA supports the use of multiple simultaneous Controllers.
-Those Controllers might be coordinated - when a system has redundant Controllers, for example - or they might be uncoordinated - for example, when a system includes  Controllers from multiple makers.
+Those Controllers might be coordinated - when a system has redundant Controllers, for example - or they might be uncoordinated - for example, when a system includes Controllers from multiple manufacturers.

 A common application of multiple controllers arises when a network-controlled device includes a non-blank front panel.
 The front panel is a separate Controller.
 Thus, every case in which NCA controls Devices that have their own physical controls is a multi-controller application.